marcopennekamp/lore/performance.md

 - Bypass the argument type construction for "single unit multi-functions" entirely and simply assign unit to the argument type.
   - Improvement: Another 5-10ms.
 Now running in about 90-95ms on my laptop.
+- If all function arities are the same, get rid of the loop for the input type and "hard-code" the construction of the input type array.
+Also pass the arguments to the target function directly instead of calling it with target(...args).
+  - Improvement: Surprising gains of about 10ms.